Priyeshnd555/devbook/README.md

 example:
-@AI_CODING_RULES.MD  @coding_guidelines.md  i want the total counts to be shown somewhere in @app/page.tsx make sure ui is      │
+@Role_Goal.md i want the total counts to be shown somewhere in @app/page.tsx make sure ui is      │ │   usable     and after that follow  @AI_CODING_RULES.MD  @coding_guidelines.md
-│   usable                                                                                                                          │
-╰─────────────